 Okay, so this might get controversial.
 I know people out there are dead set on food addiction being a thing.
 There is even a Yale Food Addiction Questionnaire (YFAQ), for goodness sake!
 Surely it must be legit… right?

-Well, gorgeous, no. Firstly, the YFAQ does not take into consideration food restriction or dieting, which can lead to feelings of addiction towards food.
+Well, Gorgeous, no. Firstly, the YFAQ does not take into consideration food restriction or dieting, which can lead to feelings of addiction towards food.
 This is seen in the classic, hallmark study the Minnesota Semi-Starvation study.
-A group of men were deprive of food and as a result, became obsessed with it.
+A group of men were deprived of food and as a result, became obsessed with it.

 In addition to the obsession when they were finally allowed to eat food again (i.e. went off of the diet) they were warned not to “overdo it” but well… their biology was telling them they NEEDED food.
 So?
-They went ham.
-One man actually had to go have his stomach pumped because he said he just “couldn’t satisfy the craving by filling up his stomach”.
+They went whole hog.
+One man actually had to go have his stomach pumped because he said he just “couldn’t satisfy the craving by filling up his stomach.”

 One study on rats found that rats who had unlimited access to sugar and both their regular more nourishing “chow” as they called it, had a more “moderate” intake of the sugar, without binge episodes.
-However, those with sugar restriction and only intermittent access had more of the binge type episodes with sugar.
+However, those with sugar restriction and only intermittent access had more binge-type episodes with sugar.

 Deprivation has also been shown to increase this reward system, so the less often you have sugar (i.e. you restrict it) the more likely you are to have a heightened pleasure from it.
 Make sense?
 This will obviously make you want to do it more.
 But it’s not necessarily the food itself that is the addiction, it’s the FEELING.

-Now, if you do feel like you have Binge Eating Disorder that require professional help I’d highly recommend reaching out to a dietitian for help!
+Now, if you do feel like you have Binge Eating Disorder that requires professional help I’d highly recommend reaching out to a dietitian for help!

 I am however so confident that each and every person CAN get back to that primal knowledge of how to stop eating when full!
-Like I said, it takes time and practice, but you got this!
+As I said, it takes time and practice, but you’ve got this!